Ogaden War: 1963 Ogaden uprising and First Ethiopian-Somali War

+In a bid to control the population of the region during the 1963 revolt, an Ethiopian Imperial Army division based out of the city of Harar torched Somali villages and carried out mass killings of livestock.
+Watering holes were machine gunned by aircraft in order to control the nomadic Somalis by denying them access to water.
+Thousands of residents were driven out from the Ogaden into Somalia as refugees.
+In the years following, insurgent activity continued but declined over the late 1960s due to pressures from both the Ethiopian and Somali governments.
+The Nasrallah insurgents formed the foundation of the future Western Somali Liberation Front (WSLF).
+Somali insurgents remained active in the Ogaden hinterlands until the first WSLF operations began operations in 1974.

+October Coup and Somali Democratic Republic

-On 15 October 1969, while paying a visit to the northern town of Las Anod, Somalian President Shermarke was shot dead by one of his bodyguards.
-His assassination was quickly followed by a military coup d'état on 21 October 1969 (the day after his funeral), in which the Somali Army seized power without encountering armed opposition.
+In October 1969, while paying a visit to the northern town of Las Anod, Somali President Shermarke was shot dead by one of his bodyguards.
+His assassination was quickly followed by a military coup d'état on 21 October (the day after his funeral), in which the Somali Army seized power without encountering armed opposition.
 The putsch was spearheaded by Major General Mohamed Siad Barre, who at the time commanded the army.

-Supreme Revolutionary Council

 Alongside Barre, the Supreme Revolutionary Council (SRC) that assumed power after President Sharmarke's assassination was led by Lieutenant Colonel Salaad Gabeyre Kediye and Chief of Police Jama Ali Korshel.
 Kediye officially held the title of "Father of the Revolution", and Barre shortly afterwards became the head of the SRC.
 The SRC subsequently renamed the country the Somali Democratic Republic, dissolved the parliament and the Supreme Court, and suspended the constitution.
 In addition to Soviet funding and arms support provided to Somalia, Egypt sent to the country millions of dollars' worth of arms shipments.

-Though the United States had offered Somalia arms support prior to the invasion, it was withdrawn following the news of Somali troops operating in the Ogaden Region.
+Though the United States had offered Somalia arms support prior to the 1977 invasion, the offer was withdrawn following the news of Somali troops operating in the Ogaden Region.